 “A gripping and often surprising story of early American life and death, beautifully told.”

 —Megan Kate Nelson, author of The Three-Cornered War: The Union, the Confederacy, and Native Peoples in the Fight for the West

 “An impressive example of literary detection, striking for its immediacy and accessibility.
 A bravura debut performance.”

 —Nicholas Basbanes, author of Cross of Snow: A Life of Henry Wadsworth Longfellow

 “Tobey Pearl brings this crucial tale to life with sharp storytelling, brilliant research, and a vibrant imagination.”

 —Kevin Birmingham, author of The Most Dangerous Book: The Battle for James Joyce’s Ulysses

 ABOUT THE AUTHOR

 Tobey Pearl earned degrees in law and international relations from Boston University and studied international law at the University of Hong Kong.
+She is the 2021 recipient of the Jennie F. McLauthlen Award for Lifelong Learning.
+Tobey lives with her husband, the author Matthew Pearl, three children, and rescue dog.
 Terror to the Wicked is her first book.